Here is video of the lectureLink opens in a new window (approx. 1 hour), with PowerPoint slides

 Foundations of Foreign Language Teaching: Nineteenth-century Innovators, six volumes, with General Introduction, edited by A.P.R.
 Howatt and Richard C. Smith (2000).
 London: Routledge.

 Modern Language Teaching: The Reform Movement, five volumes, with General Introduction and volume introductions, edited by A.P.R.
 Howatt and Richard C. Smith (2002).
 London: Routledge.
-Sample pages.
+Sample pagesLink opens in a new window.

 In Honour of A.S.
 Hornby, edited by Peter Strevens - published by Oxford University Press (1978).

 Teaching English as a Foreign Language, 1912-1936: Pioneers of ELT, five volumes, with General Introduction and volume introductions, edited by Richard C. Smith (2003).
 London: Routledge.
-Sample pages.
+Sample pagesLink opens in a new window.

 Teaching English as a Foreign Language, 1936–1961: Foundations of ELT, six volumes, with General Introduction, edited by Richard C. Smith (2005).
 Abingdon: Routledge.
-Sample pages.
+Sample pagesLink opens in a new window.

 'Communicative Language Teaching and the ELT Journal: A Corpus-Based Approach to the History of a Discourse', by Duncan Hunter (2009).
 PhD thesis, Centre for Applied Linguistics, University of Warwick.